LeaRain/DeepSpaceBooks/README.md

 * database: jsexercise
 * password isn't required

+Please check also for commented and uncommented parts of the code and look for the instructions in the comments.

+##### Install by Docker
+This repository contains some Docker related files.
+Run them with docker compose build and docker compose up.
+Be sure to comment the necessary parts of the code in and the rest out.

 ## Features
 Besides the required tasks, Deep Space Book has some special features:
 * Different search options: Quick search (based on keyword search), keyword